-I am also co-curating an exhibition Tropical Cyclone at the Kuandu Museum of Fine Arts Taipei, Taiwan to open in October.
-In December, we will launch the Philippine Contemporary Art Network, a platform for Philippine contemporary art for which I will do an exhibition that examines the idea of the region.
-I am also coordinator of an art collection inventory project for the University of the Philippines Diliman.
+I co-curated an exhibition Tropical Cyclone at the Kuandu Museum of Fine Arts Taipei, Taiwan in October 2017.
+Last December 2017, we launched the Philippine Contemporary Art Network, a platform for Philippine contemporary art for which I curated an exhibition that examines ideas of the region and locality.
+This October 2018, PCAN will hold a curatorial workshop in partnership with The Japan Foundation Manila.

 I will also curate Island Weather for the Philippine Pavilion at next year’s Venice Arts Biennale, where I will realise a site specific and immersive environment with artist Mark Justiniani.
 I look forward to spending time in Italy between now and 2019.

 I practice yoga avidly, read voraciously, dream of a garden and a desk with a view of an old, gnarled tree.
 The imagination affords us unprecedented freedom.
 I claim mine by way of words and art.